juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "Why am I here again?"
 She exclaimed.
 "There are so many other vermin beneath me who can handle this!"

-"The Sect Leader asked for the Young miss specifically," a deep male voice answered.
+"The Sect Leader asked for the Young Miss specifically," a deep male voice answered.
 From the shadows, an immaculately dressed man who appeared to be in his mid-twenties stepped forth.
 He sported a perfectly trimmed blonde beard and mustache the connected with his golden-blonde hair, trimmed perfectly flat.
 His square face was a shade paler than everyone else around him, and his hazel eyes betrayed his foreign heritage.

 "What have I done that's gotten father so angry?"
 She snorted.
 "If this is his way to punish me for a mistake I've made, tell him that I am not impressed.
 How can I correct myself if I don't even know what I've done wrong?"